Learning Ayurveda

 The Ayurvedic Doctor’s dilemma : Between Clinics, Classics and Confusion

-I’m 26, doing my MD in Agadtantra — that’s forensic medicine and toxicology in Ayurveda.
-And honestly, most days I don’t know how to explain
+I’m 26, doing my MD in Agadtantra i.e forensic medicine and toxicology in Ayurveda.
+And honestly, most days I don’t know how to explain what

 Let It Go-Unless It’s A Fart: The Ayurvedic Take About Supressed Natural Urges